do-community/cloud_haiku/_haikus/mindstate.md

 author: novy
 ---

-traveled to state
+traveled to state<br>
-a state full of endless toughts a perfect mind state
+a state full of endless toughts<br>
+a perfect mindstate